longhorn/website/content/docs/1.7.0/advanced-resources/backing-image/backing-image.md

 #### Clean up backing images in disks
 - Longhorn automatically cleans up the unused backing image files in the disks based on [the setting `Backing Image Cleanup Wait Interval`](../../../references/settings#backing-image-cleanup-wait-interval).
 But Longhorn will retain at least one file in a disk for each backing image anyway.
-- The unused backing images can be also cleaned up manually via the Longhorn UI: Click **Setting > Backing Image > Operation list of one backing image > Clean Up**.
-Then choose disks.
+- The unused backing images can be also cleaned up manually via the Longhorn UI: Click **Setting > Backing Image > one backing image name**.
+Then choose disks to clean up.
 - Once there is one replica in a disk using a backing image, no matter what the replica's current state is, the backing image file in this disk cannot be cleaned up.

 #### Delete backing images